 Capital assets, which include property, plant, equipment, and infrastructure assets (such as roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
 Capital assets are defined by the County as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value (entry price) on the date of donation.

-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' life are not capitalized.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.